willdowling/EyePhoneTracking/README.md

 # EyePhoneTracking
-Eye tracking for mobile devices that utlizes a convulutional nueral network trained on over a million training images, to attempt to capture the camera feed of the user and attempt to geuss where they are looking based on the outcome of the model.
+Eye tracking for mobile devices that utlizes a convulutional nueral network trained on over a million training images, to attempt to capture the camera feed of the user and attempt to extrapolatethe coordinates of where the user is looking.